 - “SuperSiri” combined with an array of high-quality microphones

 When Tim Cook sat to talk with ATD at D10, you could tell when he was talking about something Apple was going to bet big on by the width of his smirk.
-He talked about the future of Siri with a huge smirk.
 I know that pundits think this is an essential feature of an Apple television, but it has issues.
 How do you activate it?
 How accurate can it be if the input (your voice) is 10′ – 20′ from the microphone?
 One-button access to Siri from the remote erases the activation issue.
 Incorporating state-of-the-art microphone(s) erases the distance challenge.